albertogg/albertogg.github.com/_drafts/dockerfile-for-ruby-applications.md

 What this image does is execute all commands that exist in this image prior any commands on your application Dockerfile.
 For most ruby applications these commands shown here are almost always the same.

+Commands will do:

+  - Set the app directory
+  - Copy the `Gemfile` and the `Gemfile.lock` to _cache_ them out
+  - Running `bundle install`
-We will set an application dir, copy the `Gemfile` and the `Gemfile.lock` to _cache_ them out and running `bundle install`, then copy the rest of the application files and remove the `.env` file if available.
+  - Copy the rest of the app files and remove the `.env` file if available.

 ```bash
 FROM ruby:2.2.2